setms/book/docs/the-modern-synthesis.md

   Nature implicitly conducts experiments to falsify its hypotheses.
 - The fittest organisms make up the new population, or current theory of how best to adapt to the environment.

-Nature is doing science.
+It certainly looks like nature is doing science.

 The two pillars of evolution were fist brought together in the seminal book _Evolution: The Modern Synthesis_
 @@Huxley1948.

-This book similarly aspires to bring together the various pillars of software engineering.
+The current book similarly aspires to bring together the various pillars of software engineering.
 Let's get to it.